DizzyduckAR/LoginBase/README.md

 ![python (1)](https://user-images.githubusercontent.com/52171360/97438564-a3f69100-192d-11eb-824a-3f423b17199d.png) ![Qt](https://user-images.githubusercontent.com/52171360/97438892-1bc4bb80-192e-11eb-9937-c60cb9fd78db.png) ![Js](https://user-images.githubusercontent.com/52171360/97438891-1b2c2500-192e-11eb-8ea3-e9b1a45f2289.png) ![Fire](https://user-images.githubusercontent.com/52171360/97438342-57ab5100-192d-11eb-8422-48f5c5cfbbb5.png)

-ALL Database Rules Are Locked. both Read and Write. any connaction to the DB is by Firebase Cloud Function (provided with this git {JS10})
+ALL Database Rules Are Locked. both Read and Write. any connection to the DB is by Firebase Cloud Function (provided with this git {JS10})

 ![chrome_eptgEcXPyl](https://user-images.githubusercontent.com/52171360/97439095-6a725580-192e-11eb-9b17-cec1f1db765c.png)

-LognBase connaction is splitted into 3 oporations.
+LoginBase connection is splitted into 3 operations.

-1) Google auth hold user emails - passwords - uid  (Admin do not have acccess to passwords. only reset email can reset pass).
+1) Google auth hold user emails - passwords - uid  (Admin do not have access to passwords. only reset email can reset pass).
 2) Firebase Function "On user create" will open up a uid with data on every auth registration.
 3) Client use the uid to talk with the main database with cloud functions requests.